 Although the reaction mechanisms are different, both SN1 and SN2 reactions involve leaving groups.

-In the SN1 reaction, the start of the synthetic reaction is the separation of the leaving group.
+In the SN1 reaction, the first step of the synthetic reaction is the departure of the leaving group.
 This results in the formation of a carbocation.
-In all SN1 reactions, the departure of the leaving group is the start.
+All SN1 reactions start with the leaving group separating.

-You may wonder if the bond is covalently and strongly bonded, but it breaks off and leaves on its own.
+You may be wondering why the bond breaks and leaves on its own, even though it is strongly bonded by a covalent bond.
 However, the leaving group will try to break the covalent bond and leave on its own.

-Halogens, for example, are known for their high degree of electronegativity.
-As a result, they are divided into positive and negative charges within the molecule and are polarized.
-Because of the large charge bias, halogens are willing to move away from the molecule if the opportunity arises.
-So the leaving groups leave the molecule and carbocation is formed.
+For example, halogens are known for their strong electronegativity.
+As a result, they are polarized into positive and negative charges in the molecule.
+Because of the high polarization of the charge, the halogen wants to leave from molecule whenever it gets a chance.
+So, the leaving group leaves the molecule, and a carbocation is formed.

 But the carbocation is an unstable intermediate, so the compound tries to maintain its molecular shape by re-capturing the separated halogen.